grpc/proposal/L98-requiring-cpp14.md

 that gRPC supports are now capable of C++14, gRPC is going to require C++14 to benefit from new C++14 features.

+This is aligned with the forthcoming OSS C++ support policy that says

+*  We will support modern C++ standards, from some oldest standard to the newest.
+*  We will drop support for our oldest supported C++ standard when one of the following happens:
+    *  All supported compilers default to a newer version
+    *  When 10 years pass since the standard's release date

 ## Proposal

 gRPC 1.46 will be the last release supporting C++11, future releases will